gomathishankar28/ms3_meercq/README.md

     * [stackoverflow](https://stackoverflow.com/) for aggregate and $round function to calculate average rating in pymongo

-    * [Githubgist](https://gist.github.com/) as reference for collapsible menu on side nav.
+    * [Githubgist](https://gist.github.com/) as reference for collapsible nav menu on side nav.

     * [Cloudinary](https://cloudinary.com/blog/creating_an_api_with_python_flask_to_upload_files_to_cloudinary) as a reference to upload company images on add_contact form.

     * [code Institute](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+IFD101+2017_T3/courseware/03d3f6524ad249d9b33e3336d156dfd0/3b2af8636ea54a4d9dc45126f7498633/) for login, register and delete views.

 ### **Acknowledgements**

 * **My mentor: Nishant kumar** by giving lot of inputs and useful tips to improve.